 \subsection{Evaluation Metrics}

 In order to present the results of our authentication system, we provide the performance metrics used in the literature \cite{Vhaduri2019,Sarkar2016, Elkader2018, Zeng2017, Ramli2016} .
 In authentication systems, there are two types of error which are False Acceptance Rate (FAR) and False Rejection Rate (FRR).
-These errors are effected from the selection of threshold which can be between 0 and 1 for the ML classifers.
-A smaller selection of threshold will lead a low FAR but high FRR.
-The points of equilibrium is important for such system.
-This equilibrium is called Equal Error Rate (EER).
-The calculation of EER is implemented in Weka Machine Learning Software.
+These errors are depend on selection of the threshold which can be between 0 and 1 for the ML classifiers.
+A smaller value will cause a low FAR but high FRR.
+The point of equilibrium is important for such a system.
+This point is called Equal Error Rate (EER).
 The definitions are provided below:

-\begin{itemize} \item False Acceptance Rate (FAR): It is the ratio of false acceptence divided by the total attempts. \item False Rejection Rate (FRR): It is the ratio of denied legitimate attempts to the total number of attempts. \item Equal Error Rate (EER): This is the metric where FRR and FAR are equal. \end{itemize}
+\begin{itemize} \item False Acceptance Rate (FAR): It is the ratio of false acceptance divided by the total attempts. \item False Rejection Rate (FRR): It is the ratio of denied legitimate attempts to the total number of attempts. \item Equal Error Rate (EER): The common value when FRR and FAR are equal, is called EER \cite{ietbio}. \end{itemize}